Kai Ken: Temperament

 The Kai Ken is intelligent, agile, alert and brave.
 They are natural hunters and make good watch dogs, being reserved with strangers but loyal to their families.
 They are friendly, often good with children and are not usually aggressive towards other dogs.
 Many love to swim, and have been known to cross rivers and climb trees while chasing their prey.

 History

 The Kai Ken was split off from the Nihon Ken (Japanese Dog) landrace during the creation of the Nihon Ken Hozonkai (NIPPO) and named after Kai Province in Yamanashi Prefecture where the breed is said to have originated.

-Being an agile and effortless climber, the Kai Ken was used to hunt in steep mountainous terrain in Yamanashi where's its primary quarry was the Japanese serow (Kamoshika), deer, wild boar, and occasionally bear.
+Being an agile and effortless climber, the Kai Ken was used to hunt in steep mountainous terrain in Yamanashi where its primary quarry was the Japanese serow (Kamoshika), deer, wild boar, and occasionally bear.

 After the creation of NIPPO in 1928, the Kai Ken was designated a national monument in Japan in 1933.
 In 1931 the Kai Ken Aigokai (KKA) was formed and became the primary Preservation Society for the breed in Japan and still is today.